kyma-project/btp-manager/docs/contributor/02-10-operations.md

 2. At first, the deprovisioning process tries to perform the deletion in a hard delete mode.
 It tries to delete all ServiceBindings and ServiceInstances across all Namespaces.
 The time limit for the hard delete is 20 minutes.
 3. Then it checks if there are any leftover ServiceBindings or ServiceInstances.
 4. The hard delete is unsuccessful if a timeout is reached, if some resources are still present, or in case of an error.
 Then the process goes into the soft delete mode.
-5. The soft delete mode begins with deleting SAP BTP Service Operator module deployment and webhooks.
+5. The soft delete mode begins with deleting the SAP BTP service operator module deployment and webhooks.
 6. The reconciler removes finalizers from ServiceBindings and deletes the related Secrets.
 7. The reconciler checks if there are any ServiceBindings left.
 8. Then it removes finalizers from ServiceInstances.
 9. The last step in the soft delete mode is checking for any leftover ServiceInstances.
 10. If any of steps 5-9 fail because of an error or unsuccessful resource deletion, the process throws a respective error, and the reconciliation starts again.
-11. Regardless of the mode, all SAP BTP Service Operator resources marked with the `app.kubernetes.io/managed-by:btp-manager` label are deleted.
+11. Regardless of the mode, all the SAP BTP service operator resources marked with the `app.kubernetes.io/managed-by:btp-manager` label are deleted.
 The deletion of module resources is based on resources GVKs (GroupVersionKinds) found in [manifests](../../module-resources).
 If the process succeeds, the finalizer on BtpOperator CR itself is removed, and the resource is deleted.
 If an error occurs during the deprovisioning (11a), the state of BtpOperator CR is set to `Error`.

 ## Conditions
 The state of SAP BTP Operator CR is represented by [**Status**](https://github.com/kyma-project/module-manager/blob/main/pkg/declarative/v2/object.go#L23) that comprises State